 The program will be delivered by the NSW SESVA in partnership with The Ordinary Courage Foundation, a leading mental health workplace consultancy specialising in the emergency services.

-FRRP is an evidence-based and customised training program – co-designed by frontline leaders, for frontline leaders - to fill an important gap in first response safety by providing ‘psychological armour’ to emergency responders as well as other community leaders involved in disaster recovery.
+FRRP is an evidence-based and customised training program – co-designed by frontline leaders to fill an important gap in first response safety by providing ‘psychological armour’ to emergency responders as well as other community members involved in disaster recovery.

 FRRP will empower leaders to connect and engage with their teams, with a view of enhancing psychological resilience to future traumatic events and to build social capital at the community level.

 All first responders and community leaders are welcome to attend.
-The one-day program is free to attend with lunch and refreshments being provided.
+The one-day program is provided free with lunch and refreshments included.